braksator/webarchiver/README.md

 it's 6+ form even if it is an adjacent replacement.
 This behavior seems desirable to me.

 Due to the overhead it is advisable to not choose a particularly small value for *options.dedupe.minSaving*.
-Setting *options.dedupe.minLength* to higher values will also speed up the algorithm, whereas using 0 will automatically calculate it each time based on minSaving.
+Setting *options.dedupe.minLength* to higher values will also speed up the algorithm, whereas using 0 will automatically calculate it each time based on minSaving and the 6+ typical replacement overhead (other overhead and occurrences are not factored in - you compensate for those by setting minSaving and minOcc high enough).
 Setting minLength to greater than 0 but less than minSaving + 6 is a poor choice for computing efficiency.
 Bottom line though; both minLength and minSaving will be enforced no matter what you do here.

 The more chars added in *options.dedupe.startsWith* and *options.dedupe.endsWith* the slower the deduplication tends to go.
 At the minimum for HTML you should just use '<' and '>', but the braces, brackets, and parenthesis will help with